-The predicted total conventional subsidence, tilts and curvatures for the farm dams within the Study Area are provided in Table D.02, in Appendix D. A summary of the maximum predicted subsidence parameters for the farm dams on each of the properties within the Study Area is provided in Table 6.6.
+The predicted total conventional subsidence, tilts and curvatures for the farm dams within the Study Area, based on the Extraction Plan Layout, are provided in Table D.02, in Appendix D. A summary of the maximum predicted subsidence parameters for the farm dams on each of the properties within the Study Area is provided in Table 6.14.
 The values include the predicted movements resulting from the previous extraction of the adjacent longwalls at Ellalong Colliery and Austar Coal Mine (i.e. cumulative movements).